huggingface/blog/fine-tune-clip-rsicd.md

 The ability to search through large collections of images using text queries is an immensely powerful feature, and can be used as much for social good as for malign purposes.
 Possible applications include national defense and anti-terrorism activities, the ability to spot and address effects of climate change before they become unmanageable, etc. Unfortunately, this power can also be misused, such as for military and police surveillance by authoritarian nation-states, so it does raise some ethical questions as well.

-You can read about our project on our [project page](https://github.com/arampacha/CLIP-rsicd), download our [trained model](https://huggingface.co/flax-community/clip-rsicd-v2) to use for inference on your own data, or see it in action on our [demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo).
+You can read about the project on our [project page](https://github.com/arampacha/CLIP-rsicd), download our [trained model](https://huggingface.co/flax-community/clip-rsicd-v2) to use for inference on your own data, or see it in action on our [demo](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo).

 ### Training

 #### Dataset

-We fine-tuned our model primarily with the [RSICD dataset](https://github.com/201528014227051/RSICD_optimal).
+We fine-tuned the CLIP model primarily with the [RSICD dataset](https://github.com/201528014227051/RSICD_optimal).
 This dataset consists of about 10,000 images collected from Google Earth, Baidu Map, MapABC, and Tianditu.
 It is provided freely to the research community to advance remote sensing captioning via [Exploring Models and Data for Remote Sensing Image Caption Generation](https://arxiv.org/abs/1712.0783) (Lu et al, 2017).
 The images are (224, 224) RGB images at various resolutions, and each image has up to 5 captions associated with it.

 <img src="/blog/assets/26_clip_rsicd/rsicd-images-sampling.png"/>
 <center><i>Some examples of images from the RSICD dataset</i></center>